 - Volcano: The scientists' concern of a volcano in Los Angeles are blown off by a guy who controls the subway.
 Redemption Equals Death when he finds out that they were right.
 He dies performing a Heroic Sacrifice to rescue the civilians who passed out on the train.
 By the time they've accepted "okay, it's a volcano," a sizeable portion of Los Angeles is lost to lava or on fire by proximity.

 - In The Midwich Cuckoos, the Official Secrets Act is invoked to prevent news of the Midwich Dayout from spreading.
-This leads some to suspect that it was the doing of a Government Conspiracy, especially since The Grange, a Ministry research facility, was at the epicenter of the incident.
-However, before the Bizarre Baby Boom kicks in, very little is known about what happened except that everyone in Midwich fell mysteriously unconscious for the duration of the incident and nobody from the outside world could get within a mile of the town.
+This leads some to suspect that it was the doing of a Government Conspiracy, especially since the Grange, a Ministry research facility, was at the epicenter of the incident.
+However, before the Bizarre Baby Boom kicks in, very few details are known anyway, since everyone in Midwich fell mysteriously unconscious for the duration of the incident and nobody from the outside world could see what was going on.

 - Intel items in Spec Ops: The Line reveal that the UAE government knew the cataclysmic sandstorm which destroys Dubai was coming, but hushed it up to allow the wealthy to escape first.